Skip to content

 Since 2004, with a number of community consultations, Brimscombe and Thrupp Parish Council, Stroud District Council and other stakeholders have been developing a vision for a redeveloped Port.
 The shared vision includes a port basin, re-opened canal, energy efficient housing, employment, visitor and community facilities.

-In July 2022, St. Modwen Homes was selected to bring this vision to life.
+In July 2022, St. Modwen Homes was selected to bring this vision to life and shared their proposals at two consultation events in August 2022 and December 2024.

 Brimscombe Port is a former inland port dating back to the 1780s which became redundant after the era of the canals as a mode of transport came to an end.
 It was filled in after the Second World War and developed as an industrial site, and was earmarked as in need of significant regeneration by Stroud District Council.